Skip to content

 #> - attr(*, "class")= chr [1:2] "roxy_tag_tip" "roxy_tag"

 Next, we define a method for roxy_tag_rd(), which must create an rd_section().
-We’re going to create a new section called tip.
+We’re going to create a new custom section called tip.
 It will contain a character vector of tips:

 roxy_tag_rd.roxy_tag_tip <- function(x, base_path, env) {